 - Pursue Entrepreneurial Aspirations: Engineers are problem-solvers, and many have great product ideas as well.
 Teaming their engineering degree with an MBA can help them unlock their entrepreneurial dreams.
 Enhanced business knowledge allows them to understand the journey of their product from an idea on the table to the customer.

 - Get Better Pay Packages: The starting packages for MBA graduates are higher than what engineering graduate is offered.
-To get better pay scales, most engineering aspirants choose to pursue an MBA.
+To get better pay scales, most engineering aspirants choose to pursue an MBA for technical background

 In the words of GB Shaw, “Life isn’t about finding yourself.
 Life is about creating yourself.”
 An MBA after an engineering degree helps you create a better version of yourself.